Mountain Jews: 1600s–1800s: "The Jewish Valley"

 In the 18th–19th centuries, Mountain Jews resettled from the highland to the coastal lowlands but carried the name "Mountain Jews" with them.
 In the villages (aouls), the Mountain Jews had settled in separate sections.
 In the lowland towns, they also lived in concentrated neighborhoods, but their dwellings did not differ from those of their neighbors.
 Mountain Jews retained the dress of the highlanders.
 They have continued to follow Jewish dietary laws and affirm their faith in family life.

-In 1902, The New York Times reported that clans of Jewish origin, who maintain many of the customs and the principal forms of religious worship of their ancestors, were discovered in the remote regions of Eastern Caucasus.
+In 1902, The New York Times reported that clans of Jewish origin, who maintain many of the customs and the principal forms of religious worship of their ancestors, were discovered in the remote regions of the Eastern Caucasus.

 Soviet times, Holocaust and modern history

 By 1926, more than 85% of Mountain Jews in Dagestan were already classed as urban.
 Mountain Jews were mainly concentrated in the cities of Makhachkala, Buynaksk, Derbent, Nalchik and Grozny in North Caucasus; and Quba and Baku in Azerbaijan.